mtnbikenc/dcaf/_sources/overview.txt

 Online Mode
 ~~~~~~~~~~~

-When CSC DCAF is used in online mode the AutoDeployNode is connected to an external
+When CSC DCAF is used in online mode the Autodeploynode is connected to an external
 network with direct access to automation resources.
 The CSC Decaf projects are
 stored in source controlled repositories on Github and other resources such as
 RPMs and ISOs are downloaded directly from the Internet.